UranusLin/beta-fullstack-assignment/system_design/README.md

 ## File Structure

 - `solution.pdf`: This PDF document details the design choices and trade-offs made in designing the trading bot.
-- ``: This file contains the diagram of the system design.
+- `trading_bot_system`: This folder contains the code implement via Rust of the system design.

 ## How to Understand the Design